 The Flawed Metric

 Consider average pace.
 It is a common perception that average pace is the most important metric in a workout.
 Why?
-It is the first and simplest metric that others notice.
-The problem is that alone, without any context or other data, average pace means little and can give a false impression.
+It is the first and simplest metric that others notice when you post a run.
+As a function of time over distance, it is a direct reflection of your output (performance), which is important since the object of a race is to complete the set distance in the least amount of time.
+But, in training, the problem is that alone, without any context or other data, average pace means little and can give a false impression.
 Too much focus on average pace can lead to training plateau, burnout, and injury because it countermands disparity in training (80% easy, 20% fast, as a loose rule of thumb) and it presents a false-rabbit to chase (i.e. it becomes the primary focus, instead of adhering to a prescribed workout/intensity/effort).

 Consider the following discussion with a co-worker, that may sound familiar to you:

 Me: Sure did man, had a great run.